Welcome summer and just letting you know (you hot summer!) that I'm still holding on despite the heat. Bring it on!

 Ingredients temperature - Make sure you follow the temperature specified for the ingredients, it's important.

-Whipping cream - Use the one with minimum 35% fat.
+Whipping cream - Use the one with a minimum of 35% fat.
 Just like the cream cheese, this helps in setting the cheesecake.

 Ok, baking up to whipping cream for a second.